xta/unit-test-js-demo/Readme.md

 # Unit Test JS demo

-a simple demo with Jasmine, Browserify, and Gulp on NodeJS
+a simple demo with Mocha+Chai, Browserify, and Gulp on NodeJS

 ### Why?